Traditional Music For New Year’s Eve Celebrations

 Many musicians have made recordings of Auld Lang Syne that you can find on the internet.
 Rod Stewart sings this one below… (a slightly more refined version than the usual drunken renditions on New Year’s Eve!).

-Wishing you all a peaceful New Year for 2023!
+Wishing you all a peaceful New Year!

 The Team at Music-Scores